1. About tramadol

 Slow-release tramadol comes as tablets and capsules.
 It's important to swallow slow-release tramadol tablets and capsules whole with a drink of water.

 Do not break, crush, chew or suck slow-release tablets and capsules.
-If you do, the slow-release system won't work and the whole dose might get into your body in one go.
+If you do, the slow-release system will not work and the whole dose might get into your body in one go.
 This could cause a potentially fatal overdose.

 When to take it